iGovDirect/Security-Review/README.md

 The system will never be able to claim that it is secure against every threat.
 Instead, the systems goal is to:

-1. Collect votes on a proposal
+1. Collect votes on a proposal (Google Firestore)
-2. Store the records in a file
+2. Store the votes in a file (JSON)
 3. Generate a SHA 3 hash of the file
 4. Inject the hash into bitcoin blockchain
 5. Host the file or records for anybody to audit and compare the hash against

 ### What is the goal of the security review?